Futurecontingents/healthcare-risk-classification/README.md

 One interesting observation was that smoking status separated the high-cost and not-high-cost groups quite strongly in this dataset.
 That is an association in the data, not proof of medical causation.

-## CV-Ready Project Description

-Built an interpretable healthcare risk classification project using Python, scikit-learn and LaTeX, comparing logistic regression and Naive Bayes on a public medical insurance dataset, with emphasis on probability interpretation, Bayes theorem, coefficient analysis and model evaluation.